etoroxlabs/eToken/docs/design_overview.md

 ### System design
 An overview of the design is shown in Figure 1 and a detailed diagram of the interfaces of the various components is shown in Figure 4.
-The components of the shown design serves following purposes:

- * The TokenManager acts as a registry of currently deployed tokens.
-Its primary purpose is to serve as am on-chain registry of the tokens currently deployed which can be queried by clients.
+At a high level, the system design can be divided into different aspects.

- * The AccessList contract holds the access list which comprises a whitelist containing KYC’d addresses and a blacklist containing the list of addresses which are prevented from accessing the tokens.
-The blacklist shadows the whitelist such that an address can be temporarily blacklisted without altering the whitelist.
+ * The **Accesslist aspect** provides black- and whitelisting of accounts across all deployed tokens.
+The whitelist containing KYC’d addresses while the blacklist containing the list of addresses which are prevented from accessing the tokens.
+Blacklisted entries shadows the whitelist.
+This makes it possible for an address to be temporarily blacklisted without altering the whitelist.
+The primary accesslist functionality is provided by the `AccessList` contract.
+The white- and blacklists are managed by two separate roles.
- * The Ethereum Name System (ENS) is used to allow frontends to identify (possibly changing) contract addresses through a constant name.
- * eToken(n) are ERC20 tokens which uses an ERC20 implementation
-   extended from the OpenZeppelin library to enable the use of a separate contract for storing balances and allowances.
-The need for this separation was driven by our requirement of being able to upgrade the tokens.
-We discuss the token implementation itself in the following section.
+ * The **Frontend support** aspect provides supporting facilities which enables user interfaces to discover the locations of our deployed tokens.
+The TokenManager is a registry of currently deployed tokens.
+Its primary purpose is to serve as am on-chain record of the tokens currently deployed which can be retrieved by clients.
+The Ethereum Name Service (ENS) is used for discovering the current address of the TokenManager and centralized access list.
+ENS is provided as a service on Ethereum and is therefore not deployed by us.
+ * The **Token contract** aspect contains everything which is specific to a particular token.
+Specifically, this includes the core token functionality, per-token access control roles, the external storage and the upgrade functionality.
+All of these are described in more detail later in this document.

 ### Internal token design